Koredotcom/chatbot-test-runner/README.md

     * **Host:** Enter the URL of your Bot Builder instance, for example, https://bots.kore.ai

-    * **AuthToken**: Enter the bearer token for bot authentication.
+    * **AuthToken**: Enter the bearer token or username password for bot authentication.
 Follow these steps to find the bearer token from the bot builder:

         1. Open the bot that you want to test in Google Chrome.